 - Staff trained in the use of fire equipment. - Staff trained in the use of the fire panel. - Staff trained for Fire Warden duties. - Staff identified to register visitors at the assembly point(s). - Staff identified as having duties specific to the type of evacuation.

 7.2 Information Distribution

-Staff and students (incl. visitors / contractors) will be given an induction training on fire safety and regular drills which includes: -
+Staff will be given an induction training on fire safety and students will have termly practice fire evacuation drills.